 Once a correct diagnosis of Bipolar Disorder is established by our Clinical Team, a member of the PCH Psychiatry team evaluates the client and prescribes an appropriate mood stabilizer.
 Mood stabilizers are a class of medications that are effective in leveling out labile mood states.
 Oftentimes, a new client will be on one or a number of medications that are not required or even appropriate for treatment.
 Clients may be taking a mood stabilizer (causing side effects), antidepressants (which can sometimes trigger mania), anticonvulsants, antipsychotics, combination drugs, and even benzodiazepines.
 Medications will be altered to find a regimen that the client feels is optimal while decreasing or eliminating undesirable side effects.
 PCH has a strong philosophy of appropriate medicating, minimizing medication usage and avoiding addictive substances.

 PCH Treatment Center has a large staff of trained and highly experienced clinicians.
 A client with Bipolar Disorder is assigned to a program director and individual therapist who have specific experience treating mood disorders.
 We offer specific groups for bipolar disorder treatment, including psycho-education, stress management, and medication and sleep management.
 We also involve the family in psycho-education as well, as we find that it is essential in helping to manage those suffering from Bipolar Disorder.
 Clients may have other co-occurring psychological issues such as anxiety, ADHD, substance abuse, oppositional defiant disorder, and trauma related personality problems.
 We carefully build a clinical team for each client based on their gender, diagnoses, co-occurring issues, medical problems and family situation.
 Clients begin treatment and immediately participate in daily individual bipolar therapy, neurofeedback, and group therapies.
 We also feature an arts program and programming based around exercise, sleep and nutrition.
 Holistic activities including yoga, meditation, mindfulness based stress reduction and mentalization are also incorporated.
-Many of these modalities inform our clients suffering from bipolar symptoms how to manage their stress, as Bipolar Disorder is a stress related illness where higher levels of stress are associated with exacerbation of manic symptoms.
+Many of these modalities inform our clients suffering from bipolar symptoms how to manage their stress, as Bipolar Disorder is a stress related issue where higher levels of stress are associated with exacerbation of manic symptoms.

 What is Bipolar Disorder?